proffapt/proffapt.github.io/blogs/setup-c-cpp-dev-env.md

 	**Notice**: How the gcc is installed as `gcc-12` and `gcc` is still clang.

 3. Now, you can either use `gcc-12` instead of `gcc`.
-But if you want `gcc` to invoke GNU version of gcc instead of clang then execute the following lines in your terminal.
-Since, MacOS comes with
+But if you want `gcc` to invoke the GNU version of gcc instead of clang then execute the following lines in your terminal.
+Since MacOS comes with
 `zsh` by default we will be giving command for it only but if you have changed your shell then you must be equipped enough to do the following steps on that shell too - Right?

 	```sh